The establishment of diplomatic relations between Türkiye and Canada goes

 the other hand, the Turkish side to the Turkish-Canadian

 Inter-Parliamentary Friendship Group was initiated on 5 January 2012.
-The
+In

 On 8 June 2019, Türkiye and Canada signed a Memorandum of Understanding